UN Department of Global Communications

 Stakeholder involvement and promoting national evaluation capacity

-DPI does not have a mandate to promote national evaluation capacity directly, but adheres to UNEG Norms and Standards when hiring consultants.
+DGC does not have a mandate to promote national evaluation capacity directly, but adheres to UNEG Norms and Standards when hiring consultants.

 Quality Assurance

-DPI evaluations are conducted and quality assured, based on the UNEG Norms and Standards.
+DGC evaluations are conducted and quality assured, based on the UNEG Norms and Standards.
 Peer reviews or reference groups composed of external experts are also used in the evaluation process.

 Use of Evaluation

 Evaluation results are discussed and disseminated to ensure that senior management and programme managers are informed of the findings and recommendations.
 Senior managers are requested to ensure timely inputs toward the preparation of management response, where necessary.
 Evaluation results are disseminated to governing bodies or other actors outside the organization on request.
-A repository of DPI evaluations is available on ECRU's Intranet page.
+A repository of DGC evaluations is available on ECRU's Intranet page.

 Joint Evaluation